ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Related Works

 \subsection{Ray Parameterization of NeRF}

 Since the original NeRF casts an infinitesimally narrow ray with point sampling, there has been a line of research exploring the effective ray shapes for higher-quality rendering, \ie method to parameterize the ray~\cite{verbin2022ref, barron2021mip, barron2022mip, isaac2023exact}.
 Among them, mip-NeRF~\cite{barron2021mip} proposed a cone tracing strategy, in which each conical frustum area of the samples is featurized by the IPE, to tackle the aliasing problem.
 Mip-NeRF 360~\cite{barron2022mip} utilized contracted scene representation, which is an extended version of the mip-NeRF's parameterization to unbounded scenes.
 Recently, Exact-NeRF~\cite{isaac2023exact} introduced a pyramidal parameterization method by using an analytically precise encoding technique instead of the IPE's 3D Gaussian approximation, leading to performance improvement for unbounded scenes.
-In this paper, we propose a novel hourglass casting strategy as an effective ray augmentation scheme for few-shot NeRF, which we conceptualize as a featurized bundle of multiple rays, enabling an adaptive frequency regularization by combining with IPE.
-To the best of our knowledge, our HourglassNeRF is the first attempt to tackle the few-shot novel view synthesis task through the lens of ray parameterization.
+In this paper, we propose a novel Area Ray casting strategy as an effective ray augmentation scheme for few-shot NeRF, which we conceptualize as a featurized bundle of multiple rays, covering wider unseen view areas and enabling an adaptive frequency regularization by combining with IPE.
+To the best of our knowledge, our ARC-NeRF is the first to tackle the few-shot novel view synthesis task through the lens of ray parameterization.